Top Attractions to See in Calaveras County

 (209) 736-2963

 Your first impression of Angels Camp Museum might be that of a small-town museum.
-But in order to get a better understanding of this Calaveras County attraction is to look beyond its central building.
-In fact, there are three more buildings on this historic three-acre site of the former Angel Quartz Mine.
-In more detail, you can see one of America’s largest collections of horse-drawn carriages (29).
-Of course, the main building is certainly noteworthy with displays of Mark Twain and his local connection.
-In fact, it was his “The Celebrated Jumping Frog of Calaveras County” that put this Mother Lode town on a much broader map.
-Today, Angels Camp is often known as Frog Town, in recognition of its famous frog jumping contest.
+However, one must look beyond its central building to better understand this Calaveras County attraction.
+Three more buildings are on this historic three-acre site of the former Angel Quartz Mine.
+In more detail, you can see one of America’s most extensive collections of horse-drawn carriages (29).
+Of course, the main building is undoubtedly noteworthy, with displays of Mark Twain and his connections to the local area.
+His “The Celebrated Jumping Frog of Calaveras County” put this Mother Lode town on a much broader map.
+Angels Camp is often known today as Frog Town because of its famous frog jumping contest.
 By the way, this museum also serves as the Calaveras Visitors Bureau.

 Historic Angels Camp

-Although Angels Camp Museum is a must-see for best local attractions, there’s much more to see in this historic community.
+Although Angels Camp Museum is a must-see for the best local attractions, this historic community has much more to see.
 Indeed, the most scenic section of Angels Camp is less than a mile from the Museum on South Main Street.
-It is here where you will see buildings dating to the Gold Rush era, along with restaurants and boutique shops.
-That’s not to mention the Art Deco Angels Theatre, currently running Halloween-themed movies like Disney’s “Hocus Pocus”.
+It is here where you will see buildings dating to the Gold Rush era, restaurants, and boutique shops.
+That’s not to mention the Art Deco Angels Theatre, currently running Halloween-themed movies like Disney’s “Hocus Pocus.”
 In addition, there’s also the Calaveras County Fairgrounds, the location for the famous Jumping Frog Jubilee.
-While the County Fair and Jubilee are held in May, there are other upcoming events at the Fairgrounds.
+While the County Fair and Jubilee are held in May, other upcoming events are at the Fairgrounds.

 Calaveras Big Trees State Park